waelhammoudeh/pgadmin4-slackbuild/README.md

 subdirectory contains an Electron based runtime application intended to allow this, which will fork a Python server process and display the UI.

-This script builds the desktop only!!!
+This script builds the desktop only.
+To setup pgAdmin4 Server, see SETUP-SERVER.md.

 Requirements:
  *) Nodejs version >= 20.0.0
  *) Yarn.
  *) PostgreSQL slackware package.
  *) Internet connection.

-File list included in this directory:
+File list included in pgadmin4-slackbuild directory:
  1) LICENSE
  2) README
  3) pgadmin4.SlackBuild